Adam Pritzker: Political action

 In October 2017, Pritzker partnered with Jeffrey Sachs, a development economist at Columbia University, and Daniel Squadron, a former New York state senator, to found Future Now.
 The group's mission was to promote "America's Goals 2030", a set of national policy priorities, by funding state-level political candidates committed to working toward those goals.
 The organization's policy agenda is based on the U.N.'s Sustainable Development Goals - a global list of priorities approved in 2015 by the 193 U.N. members.

 In addition to Future Now, Pritzker and Squadron co-founded the States Project, an advocacy nonprofit organization to win Democratic governing majorities in state legislatures.

 Personal life

-Pritzker married Sophie McNally in 2016.
+Pritzker married Sophie McNally, the daughter of Keith McNally in 2016.
 He is a member of the Pritzker family, son of John Pritzker, grandson of Jay Pritzker, and great-grandson of Abram Nicholas Pritzker.
 His uncle, Thomas Pritzker, is the executive chairman of Hyatt Hotels Corporation, and his aunt, Gigi Pritzker, is a film producer.
 He and his family live in Beverly Hills and Montecito, California.